 The Measure

-Water management agencies comply with State Water Resources Control Board objectives for salinity in the Delta for D-1641 and US Fish and Wildlife's 2008 Biological Opinion for X2.
+Water management agencies comply with State Water Resources Control Board objectives for salinity in the Delta for D-1641 and US Fish and Wildlife's 2008 Biological Opinion for X2 action.

 -